belgianmobileid/doc/_Appendix/JOSE.md

     </tr>
     <tr>
       <td>{% include parameter.html name="kid" req="Required" %}</td>
-      <td>Hint indicating which key was used to secure the JWS.
+      <td>Key ID indicating which key was used to secure the JWS.
 The structure of the <code>kid</code> value is a case-sensitive string.</td>
     </tr>
   </tbody>
 </table>